trgr-boi/ines-post-porn-print-index/docs/architecture.md

 | `PRINT DETAILS`  | Physical/print specs                             |
 | `SOURCE`         | Source/reference URL or citation                 |

-The table hides `ID`, `IMAGE`, `DESCRIPTION`, and `SOURCE` columns from the display.
-These are only shown in the modal.
+The table hides `ID`, `IMAGE`, `DESCRIPTION`, `SOURCE`, and any `_`-prefixed internal fields from the display.
+These are only shown in the modal (except SOURCE, which is hidden there too).

 ### Images

-`IMAGE` is an array.
-Entries with multiple images (e.g. a zine with several pages scanned) list all file paths.
+`IMAGE` is an array (currently only the cover image `-1` is included, but the modal supports cycling through multiple images).
 The first image is always the cover and is used for thumbnails and card views.
-All images are viewable in the modal by cycling with arrows or keyboard.

 Image filenames in `src/img/` are grouped by base name (everything before the last `-N`).
 For example, `bikini_kill_1-1.png`, `bikini_kill_1-2.png`, `bikini_kill_1-3.png` are three pages of the same issue.